Analogues of Morozov Theorem in characteristic p>0: Analogue and corollaries of Morozov's Theorem in characteristic Lg

 This implies that the equality $\exp(x)\exp(y) =\exp(x+y)$ is no longer satisfied in general, when $x$ and $y$ are any $p$-nilpotent elements of $\mathfrak{g}$ (see \cite[Remarque 4.1.7]{SER1}).
-Requiring $p>2\h(G)-2$ allows to settle this issue because under this assumption the adjoint representation $\Ad$ is of low heigh.
+The assumption $p>2\h(G)-2$ allows to settle this issue as then the adjoint representation $\Ad$ is of low heigh.
 The proof of \cite[Lemma 4.3]{HS} details the reasoning when $G$ is of type $A_{n+1}$, this easily extends to the other types: let $x$ be a $p$-nilpotent element of $\mathfrak{g}$, denote by $l$ the left multiplication by $tx$ and by $r$ the right multiplication by $-tx$.
-Then where the $c_n \in k$ are non trivial coefficients, whence the vanishing
+Then where the $c_n \in k$ are non trivial coefficients, whence the vanishing identity

 as in each sum one of the factor is raised to a power greater than $\h(G)$, thus vanishes, because when $p>\h(G)$, any nilpotent element $y \in \mathfrak{g}$ is killed by the $[p]$-power, namely $y^{[p]} = 0$ (see \cite[4.4]{MAUS}).

 Such a compatibility drastically simplifies the proof of Lemmas \ref{sat_inf_normalisateur} et \ref{sat_inf_norm_groupe}.
 Let us explain why in more details.